|

 Impact Evaluation

-Devon Graham, an assistant teaching professor at the School of Nursing, and Pindar Nagra, a teaching assistant professor within the same program at Thompson Rivers University (TRU) developed an innovative project named: Simulated Client Chart Database.
+Devon Graham, an assistant teaching professor at the School of Nursing, and Pinder Nagra, a teaching assistant professor within the same program at Thompson Rivers University (TRU) developed an innovative project named: Simulated Client Chart Database.
 Their goal was to address a noticeable gap in students’ experience with electronic health records (EHR) in clinical settings by developing a project that integrates these tools into their curriculum.

-Devon and Pindar highlighted the significant benefits this database offers to students and the broader community.
+Devon and Pinder highlighted the significant benefits this database offers to students and the broader community.
 For decades, the healthcare system has been transitioning towards electronic patient information systems, yet nursing education has lagged behind, still relying on paper-based charting.
 This open – source patient database aims to align educational practices with the realities of modern healthcare by providing students with hands-on practice using EHRs.
 The shift from paper to electronic records not only mirrors the current healthcare environment but also enhances the quality and robustness of students’ training.

 The Simulated Client Chart Database focuses on technological proficiency, allowing students to gain experience with accessing and managing patient information through electronic records.
 This skill is critical as healthcare increasingly depends on digital tools.
 Furthermore, the developed database includes diverse patient case studies, enriching the learning experience by offering a wide range of scenarios for students to study and learn.